MariaEssani48/project-02-maria/readme.md

 Atm

-TYPE "npx atm-Maria" on command prompt
+TYPE "npx atm-maria" on command prompt

 * YOU CAN WITHDRAW CASH